metoppv/improver/doc/source/metadata/Reference.rst

 ***********

 This netCDF attribute specifies a space-separated
-(or, if necessary, comma-separated) list of metadata conventions that the file conforms to.
+(or comma-separated if conventions have spaces in their titles) list of metadata conventions that the file conforms to.
 Up until CF version 1.6,
-strictly only the `CF Metadata Conventions`_ was allowed to be declared here, but a change at 1.7 allowed multiple conventions.
+strictly only the `CF Metadata Conventions`_ were allowed to be declared here, but a change at 1.7 allowed multiple conventions.

-This **must** be set to include the appropriate version of the CF Convention and **should** really include any other conventions that are used (although, at present, there is no entry set automatically to indicate the extensions used to support enhancementssss used by IMPROVER).
+This **must** be set to include the appropriate version of the CF Convention which **should** include any other conventions that are used (although, at present, there is no entry set automatically to indicate the extensions used to support enhancements used by IMPROVER).

 blend_time
 **********